Kim Kraft

 University of Washington, Scandinavian Studies Department, Seattle WA

-• Assist undergraduate students with setting academic goals, monitoring degree progress, and developing career plans.
-Positively contribute to overall student persistence, retention, and completion using a student-centered, individualized approach to advising.
+• Positively contributed to overall student persistence, retention, and completion using a student-centered, individualized approach to advising.

 Honors Program Academic Adviser